raspberrypilearning/motor-robot-buggy-scratch/en/step_4.md

 ## What are motors for?

 You have two motors and two wheels.
-You can control them in Scratch and now you know what each GPIO pin does.
+You can control them in Scratch now that you know what each GPIO pin does.

-What next?
-What can you do with two motors?
+What next? **What** can you do with two motors?

 The obvious answer is to build a motorised buggy but with a little imagination, there's much more you could do.

-What do you want your motor to do?
+What do you **want** your motor to do?

 ### Anything that spins?